Will Benzema play for Real Madrid vs PSG in Champions League last-16 tie?

 Has Benzema trained?

-GOAL can confirm that Benzema returned to training on the morning of February 9, but only in a solo session away from the rest of the first-team squad.
+Benzema returned to training on the morning of February 9 in a solo session away from the rest of the first-team squad, and on Friday GOAL confirmed the striker was back in full training and would face PSG.

-He had taken part in group training the previous Friday, but still ended up being unavailable for the Granada game - attending the club's gym instead to continue with recovery drills.
+It was agreed with the Madrid medical staff that Benzema could resume full training, and Ancelotti confirmed that the player is availble for selection against PSG.

-Madrid are monitoring the striker's recovery on a day-by-day basis and will allow him to make the final decision on how much work he can handle on the training pitch until he returns to full fitness.
+However he will go into that match having not played for three weeks, as he will not be risked for the weekend's Liga match against Villarreal, meaning it is touch and go whether he will play 90 minutes against PSG.

 When are Madrid due to play PSG?